jvuzzell/RCE-Framework/README.md

 ### Limitations
 - Developer Experience: Requires proficiency in vanilla JavaScript and relies on a strong understanding of fundamental patterns with a large focus on being intentional.
 - Verbosity: This is not a declarative system; you will be writing a lot of code with explicit system instructions.
 There isn't a templating language or special utility classes that serve multiple purposes.
 (Maybe one day we'll make it more class based at best).
 - Process Orientation: An opinionated system focusing on impact, business value, and explicit workflows.
 Common actions make it easier to estimate production, and generate documentation for component libraries and process diagrams.
-For example. no build process means minor changes won't cost the organization countless hours of production.
+For example: no build process means minor changes won't cost the organization countless hours of production.
 - Type Handling: Use of JsDocs is highly encouraged.

 ## Getting Started